4 Important Steps for a Great Metal Tone

 2. Overdrive Pedal

 Run your EQ controls to taste.
 There is one key rule I follow with pedal tone: the lower you tune, the higher the eq settings on your pedals.
 If you want brutal, avoid lows in the EQ, Let the bass cover them.
-However, if you’re anywhere above drop C, run the tone at roughly noon.
+However, if you’re tuned anywhere above drop C, run the tone at roughly noon.

 3. Preamp gain

-This is where you turn it up, In my opinion.
+This is where you turn it up, in my opinion.
 This will boost the signal more organically.
 This is because of the concept I introduced above, with soft clipping and hard clipping.
 Hard clipping sounds bad and saturates the signal with unwanted noise and frequencies.

 In your signal chain, the preamp is usually the place that will distort the signal without saturating it.
-If you feed your amp a tastefully boosted signal, then you will have a sound that is clear and absolutely crushing.
+If you feed your amp a tastefully boosted signal, then you will have a sound that is clear and absolutely huge.

 4. Power amp gain (master volume)

 If you have done all these things, and your amp has a dedicated master volume, then you can run the master volume as quiet or as loud as you want, and it will still sound awesome.
-In the age of good sounding solid state amps, plugins, and headphones we no longer need to run 12 Marshalls in a row like Angus Young does or need to run a 5150 with everything maxed like Eddie van Halen’s brown sound or turn it up to 11 like Nigel from Spinal tap.
+In the age of good sounding solid-state amps, plugins, and headphones we no longer need to run 12 Marshalls in a row like Angus Young does or need to run a 5150 with everything maxed like Eddie van Halen’s brown sound or turn it up to 11 like Nigel from Spinal tap.
 Your guitar can sound awesome, and your neighbours can still like you.

 You should boost the volume on everything because this will mean that when the gain is added to create distortion, it will be clear and tight.
+Often, the gain/distortion sound that we hear at low volume levels is changed drastically when the volume is increased.
+Be sure to run your signal at a decent volume to retain the characteristics of your gain tone, and keep the clarity from your pickups without getting too muddy.

 Thanks for reading this blog! to give you even more great content, check out our pages.